 Bringing Your Car

 If you decide to bring your car, here are some notes on car access to each of the Bowen Island Accommodations properties.
 You'll be glad to know we have a gas station here which includes diesel, though weekend and holiday hours may be limited.
 However, as of this writing, We don't have an electric car charging station.

-The Evergreen Cottage & Eastman Waterfront Retreat are easy to drive to, with no special driving instructions or vehicle requirements.
+The Evergreen Cottage, the Weaver Waterfront Cottage and Eastman Waterfront Retreat and Cottage are easy to drive to, with no special driving instructions or vehicle requirements.

 Car Access to Bowen Island Accommodation Properties

 The Eastman Cottage is at the bottom of a sloping gravel driveway.
 Driving down the driveway, you'll see there is space midway to turn around and back into the parking space in front of the cabin, parking facing up the hill.
 We recommend doing this if your car is front-wheel drive.
 Twice in the last four years front wheel drive vehicles who drove down the driveway found it difficult to back out of the parking area and the tow truck was called.

 take a left to turn around and back down to the parking spot you see on the right.

 The Lazy Bowen Hideaway and Lazy B Waterfront Suite are at the bottom of a AWD/4WD access road only.
 If you have an AWD/4WD vehicle, please watch this handy video on how to safely drive the road down to the properties.

 If you don't have AWD/4WD, not to worry, there are a few other options for getting you and your things down to the properties:

 - You can book our Cleator Road Shuttle Service at least a week in advance.
 It costs 40.00 for a round trip, but worth it if you're bringing lots of luggage or have mobility issues and walking the road is not an option.
 Ask Jan about the specifics of this service.